ENSET-CRYPTO-BC/BlockChain/README.md

 # Blockchain Implementation in Python

 ## Video Demonstration
 https://github.com/user-attachments/assets/ea167cdd-a792-4dd8-83b9-7ad6122a7f74

+## Documentation
+For detailed documentation and implementation details, see the [Full Report](./Report/Main.pdf).

 A simple blockchain implementation in Python that demonstrates core blockchain concepts including: